DC-development/DCFileManager-Yii-extension-alpha/README.md

 ### This is alpha state 0.1a

+It is currently under heavy development and we may introduce significant changes without prior notices.

 Up to now, we can display a nice file-tree with jsTree.
 The contextmenu shouldnt be doin nothing, yet.
 Beta release will be a basic filebrowser with rename-, move- delete- and create- function.